 An authentic Montessori classroom is a prepared environment divided into the following areas:

-The Practical Life area has two types of activities; those that teach the child to care for himself and activities that teach the child to care for the environment.
+The Practical Life area has three types of activities; those that teach the child to care for themselves, activities that teach the child to care for the environment and grace and courtesy lessons.
 The direct aim of these activities is to teach him order, concentration, coordination and independence.

 The Sensorial area contains materials that help the child to develop discrimination and classification skills.
 These materials assist the natural process of the child’s mind to receive impressions of the environment through the senses.

-The Language area is composed of specially designed materials that assist the child in his natural development of writing and reading skills.
+The Language area of the classroom promotes acquisition of verbal and written communication skills.
+It is composed of specially designed materials that assist the child in his natural development of writing and reading skills.
 They are broken down into components and distributed according to the natural powers of the child.

 The Science area is closely related to all other areas in the classroom.
 Hands-on experiments will allow the child to observe and draw his own conclusions.
 The child will also delve into the study of animals, their habitats and their classifications, such as non-living or living, plants or animals, vertebrates or invertebrates.